Moldova: Human Rights Tournament changing attitudes

 The National Tournament in Human Rights, which ran for the first time in 2013, has helped students around the country solve various problems and improve their school lives.
 The winner in 2017, an Amnesty group from Sircova, monitored traffic security in front of their schools.
 They notified the duty bearer, the regional police department, that there was neither a zebra crossing, a traffic light or a sign indicating there was a school nearby.
 The police, upon receiving the report, proceeded to install the necessary traffic signs.

 The winner this year, from the city of Bălți, monitored their right to health and sanitation.
-The students focused on the quality of food provided in school for the children, and also focused in seeing if students were well-informed on healthy eating.
+The students focused on the quality of food provided in school for the children and also focused on seeing if students were well-informed on healthy eating.
 Their report showed that 44% of children consumed junk food and didn’t know the risks.
 They recommended the schools administration to provide the students with more information about a healthy diet, and also to ensure the food offered in the canteen was healthy.
 In response, the school administration hired a medical assistant to monitor the offered food.
-Posters on how to eat healthy and the risks of junk food were placed around the school.
+Posters on how to eat healthily and the risks of junk food were placed around the school.

 Diana Galanton, HRE teacher in Bălți, says that thanks to human rights education, children won’t be “passive learners” but rather “active citizens, who defend their rights and the rights of others”.
 She adds that the tournament “means participation, which means active students and, ultimately, future human rights defenders”.

-Other teachers and students agree on the role of the tournament has in their school lives.
+Other teachers and students agree on the role the tournament has in their school lives.
 Student Nicoleta Oloinic considers the tournament “our instrument to make changes, in both our communities and ourselves”.
 She points out that thanks to this initiative they “manage to change the attitudes of duty bearers towards us”.
 She also feels changed, “I have acquired communication and research skills, as well as self-confidence”.
 This is a feeling shared by fellow student Svetlana Busuoic who says she feels “safer in actions because I know what is right and what is not”.
 Busuoic praises the tournament because thanks to it “we made school administration hear our voices about problems that can be solved”.

 Maria Piciriga, also a student, thinks studying human rights helps “shape ourselves and become more confident”.
 Piciriga describes how learning about human rights helped her take action and come forward to defend a fellow student with mental disabilities when they were being harassed: “I could not ignore it.
-I organised an information session with students, including the one making jokes, and explained them about equality in rights”.
+I organised an information session with students, including the one making jokes, and explained to them about equality in rights”.
 She says that after the tournament, she “noticed certain changes in our school environment”.
 Now, she says, “it’s safer for everyone and students are more confident when voicing their thoughts”.

 Natalia Cebotari, Human Rights Education teacher, says the tournament “is a possibility for children to get involved in social activities” and adds it allows them to “feel human rights, develop positive, interpersonal relations with different actors like peers from other communities or duty bearers”.
-Specially, she remarks, the students “learn that in order to produce change, one needs to get involved and take action”.
+Especially, she remarks, the students “learn that in order to produce change, one needs to get involved and take action”.